 Where I live outside of Washington, DC, the answer for a lot of people is yes.
 The biggest employer in our area is, of course, the Federal government.
 They, along with state and local governments, are the last bastion of organizations that still offer pensions.
 Less than 10% of private companies still do.
 However, if you are in a group that has a pension, there are a couple of things to think about.

 - Does it have a survivor benefit?
 If so, take a look at how it works.
 Where I live, it's not uncommon for both spouses to work for the government.
 Outside of this area, if there is a pension, it's usually just for one of the working spouses.
 A survivor benefit can be a valuable way to maintain guaranteed income for your spouse.

 - What if I don't take the survivor benefit?
 If you choose not to take the survivor benefit, how will that impact your surviving spouse?
 What other sources of income will he/she have available?
 Make sure you look at the options before deciding.

-Unlike pension plans, Social Security is something that anyone who was in the workforce long enough (40 quarters) will likely be eligible for Social Security.
 That said, Social Security is one of the most complicated things to figure out.
 Did you know there are over 2,700 rules in the Social Security playbook?
 That's right 2,700 rules!